 Technology is a force leaving an increasingly large footprint on our lives, both at home and at work.
 In the past, change came slowly, with standard-setting advancements requiring decades.
 But today, technology comes at an ever-increasing speed, disrupting our way of doing things at a breakneck pace.
 That said, even with the incredible advancement of technology and innovation I’ve experienced during my career, there are only two times when I have seen technology drive business, versus the other way around.

-As the as-a-service economy has become more widespread, the marketplace is realizing that people don’t want to own things.
+As the as-a-service economy has become more widespread, the marketplace is realising that people don’t want to own things.
 We want to pay for what we need, when we need it, and for only as long as we need it.
-This so-called servitization represents an entirely new business model from the traditional “plan, source, make, deliver” value chain that has been manufacturers’ lifeblood for generations.
-The new as-a-service model requires manufactures to do two things: 1) connect their products and 2) operationalize and monetize the services rendered by their products.
+This so-called servitisation represents an entirely new business model from the traditional “plan, source, make, deliver” value chain that has been manufacturers’ lifeblood for generations.
+The new as-a-service model requires manufactures to do two things: 1) connect their products and 2) operationalise and monetise the services rendered by their products.

-Servitization will sometimes seem readily apparent, but in many cases, it will require creativity and an outside-in perspective.
-Many of the most prevalent servitization case studies come from capital-intensive industries such as aircraft engine and turbine manufacturers.
+Servitisation will sometimes seem readily apparent, but in many cases, it will require creativity and an outside-in perspective.
+Many of the most prevalent servitisation case studies come from capital-intensive industries such as aircraft engine and turbine manufacturers.
 Case studies for offerings like “medical imaging device as a service” or “medical testing device as a service” seem self-evident.
-Examples like Deere’s “yield as a service” took a certain genius to even conceptualize.
+Examples like Deere’s “yield as a service” took a certain genius to even conceptualise.

 Think about your industry.
 Can high-end mattress manufacturers offer some kind of “sleep as a service”?
 Can banking kiosk manufacturers offer a “teller as a service”?
 Motor manufacturers “torque as a service”?
 Pump manufacturers “volume as a service”?
 You get the gist.
 Some of this thought exercise might have devolved into something that feels farcical, but rest assured, competitors in your industry are considering how to market their products as a service.
 You don’t want to be left behind.

-Are you ready to accelerate your move toward a new way of bringing products to market?
+Are you ready to accelerate your move towards a new way of bringing products to market?

 Andy Kopp is Lexmark’s director of transformation products.
 His career began with nearly 20 years of manufacturing engineering, operations management, IT and operational technology roles at McDonnell Douglas (pre-Boeing), Ford, Eaton and Lexmark.
 He then started a process consulting practice with Atos that evolved into its digital practice for systems integration in North America.
 In 2018, Kopp returned to Lexmark for the role he has prepared for his entire career, leading a convergence of Lexmark’s enterprise architecture and digital transformation practices.